victator/cs-ml/README.md

 # cs-ml
-C# ML Framework
+C# ML Framework.
 Inspired by and clone of: https://github.com/vseledkin/gortex/